How to Find Computer OU in Active Directory & Export CSV List

 Frequently Asked Questions on How to Find Computer OU in Active Directory

-I want the OU of a particular computer I am using Get-ADComputer cmdlet, but I only remember the first few characters of the computer name?
+I want the OU of a particular computer using Get-ADComputer cmdlet, but I only remember the first few characters of the name.
+What to do?

 When admins search for how to find computer ou using cmd, PowerShell, or any other previously unknown method on thing does not change that Computers follow a one to one mapping with their OU.
 Even when there is OU nesting a computer can only have one primary OU, but it can inherit Group Policies from parent OUs in the hierarchy.
 However, within a OU there can be multiple computer objects.